-ENRON NETWORKS LLC POLICY RELATING TO USE OF
+POLICY RELATING TO USE OF

 THIRD PARTY ELECTRONIC TRADING PLATFORMS

-In order to ensure effective utilization of third party platforms and adequate legal review of on-line terms and conditions, use of third party trading platforms must be coordinated through Enron Net Works LLC (“ENW”).
-Notify Sheri Thomas (or in her absence, Jennifer Denny) immediately if you receive an application, registration form or other form of invitation to trade on any third party electronic trading platform of which you would like to take advantage.
-Additionally, if you are currently trading on any third party electronic trading platform, please provide Sheri with the following information: (i) name of the platform; (ii)number of current users; and (iii) copy of any applicable registration documents or trading agreements provided in connection with the platform.
+In order to ensure adequate, consistent legal review of on-line terms and conditions governing use of third party electronic trading platforms, use of such trading platforms must be coordinated through a designated On-Line Trading Administrator.
+The current On-Line Trading Administrator is Mark Greenberg (or in his absence, Leslie Hansen).
+Contact the On-Line Trading Administrator immediately if you receive an application, registration form or other form of invitation to trade on any third party electronic trading platform of which you would like to take advantage.

-Upon notification that an Enron entity has been approached regarding a third party electronic trading platform, ENW shall send to the third party written notification that any application or registration form submitted without the signature of Andy Zipper or Sheri Thomas or other ENW designee shall not be authorized by Enron.

-ENW will coordinate with the respective Enron commercial group to apply for password(s) and execute relevant hard-copy or electronic documentation required to obtain access to a third party electronic trading platform.

-If the trading platform designates a master user for an account, Sheri Thomas and/or her designee shall be designated as the master user.
-She will set up sub-users for the account after item (6) below is completed.

-If the trading platform does not provide for a master user, Sheri Thomas and/or her designee shall apply for the first password.
-After item (6) below has been completed, applications for members of the relevant commercial group shall be submitted.

-In either case, Sheri Thomas and/or her designee shall act as “master user” and, after consulting with appropriate commercial and RAC personnel, shall determine the appropriate level of access for each trader interested in using the trading platform.
+If you are currently trading on any third party electronic trading platform, please provide the On-Line Trading Administrator with the following information: (i) name of the platform; (ii) a copy of any applicable registration documents or trading agreements provided in connection with the platform; and (iii) a statement as to whether the applicable registration documents or trading agreements were approved by legal and if so the name of the attorney who conducted the review.

-The ENW legal team must review all documentation (including, for example, password applications and access agreements) before such documentation may be submitted.
+The On-Line Trading Administrator must review all registration documentation (including, for example, password applications and access agreements) before such documentation may be submitted or executed.
 Any document that requires acceptance by “clicking” should be treated like any other legal document.
-You are not authorized to accept any such click agreement without written approval of the ENW legal team.
+You are not authorized to accept any such click agreement without written approval of the On-Line Trading Administrator.

-Once the legal team has approved and initialed the documentation, the ENW designee from Section 2 above must execute the required documentation, along with an officer of the relevant Enron entity.

-The ENW legal team must review and approve all product descriptions and other on-line terms and conditions applicable to a product before a password may be used to trade that product on a third party electronic trading platform.
-If possible, a guest password should be obtained at the earliest opportunity to permit this review as soon as possible.
+The On-Line Trading Administrator must review and approve all product descriptions and other on-line terms and conditions applicable to a product before a password may be used to trade that product on a third party electronic trading platform.
+Accordingly, before any master user or subuser uses a password to trade a product, he or she must confirm that the On-Line Trading Administrator has approved all applicable product descriptions and terms and conditions applicable to such product.

 If you have any questions about this Policy, please contact Leslie Hansen at (713) 853-6121 or Mark Greenberg at (713) 345-8897.